What Is Data Aggregation Tool – Everything You Need To Know

-- The raw data which acts as the source for aggregation.
+- The raw data: Acts as the source for aggregation.

-- The aggregate function which is required to perform computation on the raw data.
+- The aggregate function: Required to perform computation on the raw data.

-- The aggregate data is the result of the aggregation that the raw data was subjected to.
+- The aggregated data: The result of the aggregation that the raw data was subjected to.

 Steps to be considered

-Three steps are ordered in a sequence in a general data aggregation process.
+There are three steps that are ordered in a sequence in a general data aggregation process.
 Each of the steps covers a series of activities on these constituents, which are as follows:

-- Preparing the raw data: As a first step, one is supposed to prepare the raw data required for aggregation.
-This is collected from the source into an aggregation unit termed as an aggregator.
-Locating, extraction, transportation, and normalizing raw data are some of the basic steps involved in the process.
+- Preparing the raw data: In the first step, one is supposed to prepare the raw data required for aggregation.
+The data is collected from the source into an aggregation unit termed an aggregator.
+Locating, extraction, transportation, and normalization of raw data are the basic steps involved in the process.

-- Moving forward to the aggregation of raw data: A function used for aggregation is implemented on the raw data, which transforms it into aggregate data.
+- Moving forward with the aggregation of raw data: A function used for aggregation is implemented on the raw data which transforms it to aggregate data.